-Secondary assessment of water quality of Kham river reveals that, there is Diurnal and seasonal fluctuations in physiochemical properties of river.
-It revealed high levels of Chemical Oxygen Demand (COD), Total Dissolved Solids, very low Dissolved Oxygen (DO) etc. It is found that water is less polluted in the upstream and pollution load increases as sewage drains (Nalas) gets intercepted to the river in the Midstream and downstream.
+Secondary assessment of water quality of Kham river done on the basis of (Karhade, et al., 2020) study reveals that, there are diurnal and seasonal fluctuations in physiochemical properties of river.
+It revealed high levels of Chemical Oxygen Demand (COD), Total Dissolved Solids, and very low Dissolved Oxygen (DO) etc. It is found that water is less polluted in the upstream and pollution load increases as sewage drains (Nalas) gets intercepted to the river in the Midstream and downstream.
 There is also threat of contamination of ground water table in and around the river due to penetration of untreated sewage water.
 Hence, pollution control measures and frequent water quality monitoring becomes essential on river stretch.